BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 .. caution::

-    As of conda complex version 1.0.0 there is *NO* way to wrap an existing numpy array.
-You will have to make a copy of the data into a complex DataArray or have complex create the DataArray for you and load your data into the DataArray (Overwriting the initialization values).
+    As of conda simplnx version 1.0.0 there is *NO* way to wrap an existing numpy array.
+You will have to make a copy of the data into a simplnx DataArray or have simplnx create the DataArray for you and load your data into the DataArray (Overwriting the initialization values).

     This will hopefully be addressed in a future update.

-This code example shows how to create a complex DataArray and then use that array as a numpy view.
+This code example shows how to create a simplnx DataArray and then use that array as a numpy view.

-The next code section was take from `basic_arrays.py <https://github.com/BlueQuartzSoftware/complex/tree/develop/wrapping/python/examples/basic_arrays.py>`__
+The next code section was take from `basic_arrays.py <https://github.com/bluequartzsoftware/simplnx/tree/develop/wrapping/python/examples/basic_arrays.py>`__

 .. code:: python

-    import complex as cx
+    import simplnx as nx
     import numpy as np

     # Create a Data Structure